mackenziekbrooks/dci102-f18-humanities-data/Unit 3/unit3_activities.md

 * What about your data might need to be cleaned or adjusted for visualization?
 * Do you have a mapping/visualization tool in mind?

-## Activity 6: Share your challenge
+## Activity 6: Challenge peer review
 Seating arrangements:
 * Table 1: Anna Kate, Nao, Abby, JT
 * Table 2: Charlotte, Chris, Jack